Bhupesh-V/Bhupesh-V.github.io/about.md

 -->
 <h1 align="center">Hi 👋</h1>

 I am Bhupesh Varshney, a Software Craftsman & an occasional bug creator living in New Delhi, India.
-I like to build & create stuff using Go, Python, Flutter & Bash.
+I like to build & create stuff using Go, Python & Bash.
 Professionally I have around 2 years of experience in Product-Based Startups.
-I happen to be Community Manager for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 300K software & tech folks across India.
+I happen to be Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 300K software & tech folks across India.

 I make Web, Tools and Open-Source & frequently write about tech & my journey here.
 You can find more of my content on  [**dev.to**](https://dev.to/bhupesh) and [**freeCodeCamp**](https://www.freecodecamp.org/news/author/bhupesh/).